A Size Class Reference GuideAug 3, 2015 · 3 minute read · Comments

 The problem is that I can never remember which devices support which size class in which orientation (landscape or portrait).
 The added slide over and split screen combinations don’t make it any easier.
 Finding where Apple describes the details is tricky so after a few minutes with OmniGraffle here, for future reference, is my guide:

 Updated 10 Feb 2017 to include iPad Pro

 There are two size classes that can apply to the horizontal (width) or vertical (height) dimension of an application interface:

 - regular: meaning your interface has expansive space.

 - compact: meaning your interface has only constrained space.

-The iPhone 6 Plus is the only iPhone device that has a regular width in landscape orientation.
+The iPhone 6 Plus and iPhone 7 Plus are the only iPhone devices with a regular width in landscape orientation.
 The longest dimension is always regular and the shortest dimension is always compact.

 All Other iPhone Models

 The other iPhone models have a trickier set of size classes to remember.
 The longest dimension of the device is regular in portrait but only compact in landscape.